ibexa/documentation-user/docs/content_management/create_edit_content_items.md

 1. In a slide-out pane, make initial choices in the following fields, and click **Create**:

     - **Select a language** - from a drop-down list, select the base language for the Content item.
-    - **Select a Content Type** - use this field to narrow down the list of choices displayed below.
-Then select a Content Type to serve as a template for the Content item.
+    - **Select a content type** - use this field to narrow down the list of choices displayed below.
+Then select a content type to serve as a template for the Content item.

     !!! note